google/swiftlogfirecloud/README.md

 # SwiftLogFireCloud

-This library can be used as an implementation of SwiftLog that captures console logs from iOS and macOS apps and pushes them to Firebase Cloud Storage as flat files for later review.
+This library can be used as an implementation of SwiftLog that captures console logs from iOS and (TODO: macOS) apps and pushes them to Firebase Cloud Storage as flat files for later review.
 It has the interent bias to retain a positive user experience of the client app and therefore opts to lose logs over consuming badnwidth or excesseive retry failure processing.
-Controlling whether the library will log to the cloud can be controlled at runtime by the client app and even remotely via a Firestore doc listener, an exercise left to the reader
+Controlling whether the library will log to the cloud can be (TODO: controlled at runtime) by the client app and even remotely via a Firestore doc listener, an exercise left to the reader